Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ##### 1) System Activation <a name="SystemActivation_TacticalActionStep"></a>
 <div>

-**Activate** a system by placing a [Command Counter](#user-content-CommandCounters) from the [Command Pool](#user-content-CommandPool) area of your Race Sheet in it.
+**Activate** a System by placing a [Command Counter](#user-content-CommandCounters) from the [Command Pool](#user-content-CommandPool) area of your Race Sheet in it.
+This system is now the **active System** for the rest of this Tactical Action.

-You may not activate a system that already contains one of your Command Counters, but you can activate a system that contains Command Counters of *other players*.
+You may not activate a System that already contains one of your Command Counters, but you can activate a System that contains Command Counters of *other players*.
 In fact, as a general rule, you can ignore Command Counters belonging to other players on the galaxy.
 </div>

-##### 2) Ships movement <a name="ShipsMovement_TacticalActionStep"></a>
+##### 2) Movement <a name="Movement_TacticalActionStep"></a>
 <div>
 <!-- In this step, you may move friendly ships **into**, and this is important, only **into the System just activated**.
 This means that all the ships you are moving must **end their movement in the System just activated** (except if something happens to them on their way, that would stop their movement, like a failed Gravity Rift roll).
  -->
-During this step, you may move some of your ships from unactivated Systems to the System that was just activated.
+During this step, you may move some of your ships from unactivated Systems to the active system.

 The ships movement step consists in two parts: